Helliaca/RTRad/README.md

 > **_NOTE:_** The *first* pass you execute after loading a scene can be slower than subsequent ones, because the acceleration structure needs to be rebuilt.

-For detailed information on each of these methods, please refer to the underlying [thesis](https://www.todo.com/).

 ### Visualizing Data

 You can select what data you want visualized in which way by adjusting the "Visualization Settings".
 You can select which texture and mipmap to display, in addition to showing the texture's resolution and alpha channel.